stephdavid/js-code-quiz/README.md

 * Squashed the bug.
 It's something to do with how the question titles are ordered.
 It has to be in descending order.
 Who knows why?

+* Added code to disable the submit button until the user adds their initials.
+For minimum accessibility, provided an explanation.